-Table 7 contains a list of parameters and configuration variables which are supported by the AXI4-Stream Master BFM.
+Table 3-7 contains a list of parameters and configuration variables which are supported by the AXI4-Stream Master BFM.

-Table 7: AXI4-Stream BFM Parameters
+Table 3-7: AXI4-Stream BFM Parameters

 BFM Parameters Description NAME String name for the master BFM.
-This is used in the messages coming from the BFMs.
+This is used in the messages coming from the BFM.
 The default for the master BFM is "MASTER_0."
-DATA_BUS_WIDTH Read and write data buses can be 8, 16, 32, 64, 128, 256, 512, or 1,024 bits wide.
+DATA_BUS_WIDTH Read and write data buses can be 8 to 1,024, in multiples of 8 bits wide.
 Default is 32.
 ID_BUS_WIDTH Default is 8.
 DEST_BUS_WIDTH Default is 4.
 USER_BUS_WIDTH Default is 8.
 MAX_PACKET_SIZE This parameter is an integer value that controls the maximum size of a packet.
 It is used to size the packet data vector.
 The value must be specified as an integer multiple of the DATA_BUS_WIDTH.
 For example, if DATA_BUS_WIDTH = 32 bits and MAX_PACKET_SIZE = 2, then the maximum packet size is 64 bits.
 The default value is 10.
 MAX_OUTSTANDING_TRANSACTIONS This defines the maximum number of outstanding transactions.
 Any attempt to generate more traffic while this limit has been reached is handled by stalling until at least one of the outstanding transactions has finished.
 Default is 8.
 STROBE_NOT_USED Enables and disables the strobe signals.
 0 = Strobe signals used 1 = Strobe signals not used The default is 0.
 A value of 1 disables the associated checks.
 KEEP_NOT_USED Enables and disables keeping unused signals.
 0 = Keep signals used 1 = Keep signals not used The default is 0.
 Changing the value to 1 disables the associated checks.
 PACKET_TRANSFER_GAP The configuration variable controls the gap between the transfers in a packet.
 This value is an integer number and is measured in clock cycles.
 The default is 0.
 Note: If this is set to a value greater than zero and concurrent SEND_PACKET tasks are called, then the BFM attempts to perform write data interleaving.
 RESPONSE_TIMEOUT This value, measured in clock cycles, is the value used to determine if a task that is waiting for a response should timeout.
 Default is 500 clock cycles.
 A value of zero means that the timeout feature is disabled.
-STOP_ON_ERROR This configuration variable is used to enable/disable the stopping of the simulation on an error condition.
-The default value of 1 stops the simulation on an error.
-This configuration variable can be changed during simulation for error testing.
-This is NOT used for timeout errors; such errors always stop simulation.
-CHANNEL_LEVEL_INFO This configuration variable controls the printing of channel level information messages.
-When set to 1, info messages are printed, when set to zero no channel level information is printed.
-The default (1) enables channel level info messages.